 US$ 885one paymentBe gentle on the environment!
 Complete your course online and save money and trees!
 Also available in payment plans.

 No other breastfeeding counselor course makes it as easy to complete your certification, while covering such a depth of topics.
 In addition to the counseling skills required as a Breastfeeding Counselor , we also focus on strengthening your knowledge base of the physiology of lactation, and developing communication skills.

-Enhance your communication skills, enabling you to build strong relationships with clients and caregivers alike.
-Many of you will work as doulas in challenging environments.
+Enhancing your communication skills enables you to build strong relationships with clients and caregivers alike.
+Many of you will work in challenging environments.
 During the course you’ll explore these challenges and develop skills in building relationships with caregivers, without compromising your professionalism or your client’s wishes.

 At the heart of every CBI training and certification program is reflective practice.
 But what exactly is “reflective practice”?